mindspore-lab/mindcv/README.md

 ### Quick Running Scripts
 It is easy to train your model on standard datasets or your own dataset with MindCV.
+Below are some useful scripts that you can run directly to train or validate a model.

 - Standalone Training